 The age group your child is in will affect the coaching contact they will receive.
+The number of coaching sessions should increase as they progress along the Performance coaching on the pitch.
+Your child's Academy has a team of specialist medical and sport science staff to provide a high level of medical care during training sessions and games.
+Your child's Academy Manager will introduce your child to these specialist staff at the induction.

-The number of coaching sessions should increase as they progress along the Performance Pathway.
-A guide for the minimum hours they can expect in the Foundation Phase are in the following table
+Pathway.
+A guide for the minimum hours they can expect in the Youth Development Phase are in the table on the following below.

-Category Category Foundation Phase - U9 to U11 One 4 coaching hours per week rising to 8 hours for older Academy Players Two 4 coaching hours per week rising to 6 hours for older Academy Players Three 4 coaching hours per week Four Not applicable
+Category Youth Development Phase - U12 to U16 One Eight coaching hours per week rising to 12 hours for older Academy Players Two Seven coaching hours per week rising to 12 hours for older Academy Players Three Five coaching hours per week rising to seven hours for older Academy Players Four Not applicable